TodayDesign/opine/README.md

 gulp build
 ```

-Without writing a bunch of build stuff, gulp will compile all the sass files
+Gulp will compile all the sass files in `frontend/styles` into `public/styles/main.css`
-in `frontend/styles` into `public/styles/main.css` and compile all the js
+(functionality from opine-styles) and compile all the js modules under
-modules under `frontend/scripts` into `public/scripts/main.js`.
+`frontend/scripts` into `public/scripts/main.js` (opine-scripts).

+To alter the configuration, run `gulp config-defaults` to see which config
+keys are being read, and then set those keys in `config/default.json` (you might
+have to create this file yourself if one doesn't exist already -- documentation
+for config is available in the [config](https://github.com/lorenwest/node-config)
+module.)

-## Writing modules
+## Writing your own modules for opine

-A module should perform a single task.
+A module should read some local configuration and then define a single gulptask.

 ```js